Kacpier/ember-quickstart/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+Specify what it takes to deploy your app (environnement cible, variables, etc.).

 ## Further Reading / Useful Links